 Collaborative teams need tools that can offer efficient communication and real-time exchange of ideas.
 Therefore, consider digital technologies that allow video conferencing to ensure face-to-face interaction.

 The team leader should make sure that all members document any crucial information in meetings.
-This factor will ensure that everyone can work independently and tasks are worked on, following the set guidelines.
+This factor will ensure that everyone can work independently and work on tasks, following the set guidelines.
 As a result, delays are reduced.

 4- Trust Your Team